sider/sider-docs/docs/tools/css/stylelint.md

 ### `ignore-disables`

-This option allows you to ignore all the disable comments, e.g. `/* stylelint-disable block-no-empty */`.
+This option allows you to ignore all the disable-comments, e.g. `/* stylelint-disable block-no-empty */`.
 See also the [`--ignore-disables`](https://stylelint.io/user-guide/usage/options#ignoredisables) option.

 ### `report-needless-disables`